PostgREST/postgrest-docs/api.rst

 Raise errors with HTTP Status Codes
 -----------------------------------

-Stored procedures can return non-200 HTTP status codes by raising SQL exceptions.
+User-defined functions can return non-200 HTTP status codes by raising SQL exceptions.
 For instance, here's a saucy function that always responds with an error:

 .. code-block:: postgresql